Bitget Staked SOL (BGSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bitget Staked SOL Historical Price

-According to the latest data gathered on Bitget Staked SOL live price page, the current price of Bitget Staked SOL is 141.32USD.
-The circulating supply of Bitget Staked SOL(BGSOL) is 87.09K BGSOL , giving it a market capitalization of $12.26M.
+According to the latest data gathered on Bitget Staked SOL live price page, the current price of Bitget Staked SOL is 135.41USD.
+The circulating supply of Bitget Staked SOL(BGSOL) is 87.09K BGSOL , giving it a market capitalization of $11.82M.

 How Does Bitget Staked SOL (BGSOL) Price Prediction Module Work?